chessmasterhong/impact-atmosphere/README.md

 6. That's it!
 Start up your game and enjoy!

-*If you are still unclear about the usage, see the [`main.js`](demo/lib/game/main.js) file in the demo for additional details.*
+If you are still unclear about the usage, see the [`main.js`](demo/lib/game/main.js) file in the `demo/lib/game/` directory for additional details.

 ## Demonstration

-Located in the `demo` directory is a demonstration of the plugin.
+Located in the `demo` directory is a pre-configured setup of the plugin.
 I also use this as my development testing grounds, so it should be up-to-date.
+All you need is the Impact game engine source code (sorry, batteries not included).

-To see a working live demonstration of the plugin, visit: [http://chessmasterhong.bitbucket.org/projects/impact-atmosphere/](http://chessmasterhong.bitbucket.org/projects/impact-atmosphere/)
+To see a working live demonstration of the plugin, visit: [http://chessmasterhong.bitbucket.org/projects/impact-atmosphere](http://chessmasterhong.bitbucket.org/projects/impact-atmosphere). *The version of the demo at this link may not reflect the latest changes of the plugin.*

 ## Configuration